Swift-Squirrel/Docs/v0/Views/ControlFlowStatements.md

 ## If, If let combinations

-When you want to combine if and if let statements you can do it with comma
+When you want to combine if and if let statements you can do it with a comma

 Example for data: